tastyminerals/mir_benchmarks/README.md

 Here is a series of various D and Julia benchmarks timed against popular NumPy functions.

 We test standard D functions as well as Mir numerical library across different tasks such as multiplication, dot product, sorting and one general [neural network data preprocessing task](#neural-network-data-preprocessing).
+Additionally, we test standard D and Mir memory allocation, reallocation and garbage collection against NumPy.

-Added Julia benchmarks out of curiosity.
+*Added Julia benchmarks out of curiosity.

 Each benchmark was run 20 times with 0 sec. timeout, the timings were then collected and averaged (NumPy, D).
 Julia code was benchmarked with `@btime` macro from `BenchmarkTools` package.